Last updated on March 27th, 2022 at 01:34 am

 Where do you go from there?
 What do I do?

 All these websites said I needed to pay some $$$ to switch from HTTPS:// to HTTP://.
 I wasn’t about to drop money so easily so I was looking to see if there are any free alternatives.
-Fortunately, I used Bluehost for my domain and it actually provides a free SSL certificate.
-I would have had to fork out some extra money if it wasn’t Bluehost so that’s great!
+Fortunately, I used Siteground for my domain and it actually provides a free SSL certificate.
+I would have had to fork out some extra money if it wasn’t siteground so that’s great!
 This was a relatively quick fix compared to the other mistakes so check to make sure your website is secure.

 6) Not Networking Right Away